•

 What is the process for reviewing article page proofs?

-The managing editor will send the corresponding author a PDF proof when it is available, after all of the required article components are submitted to the editorial office.
+The managing editor will send the corresponding author a PDF proof when it is available, after all of the required article components are submitted to the editorial office and after the publication invoice is paid.
 The proof stage is for the correction of errors only, not for further editing of article text.
-The typical turnaround time for returning a proof is around a week.
+The typical turnaround time for authors to return a proof to HWI is around a week.
 The corresponding author should collect all corrections from the other authors and send everything to in one email with the combined corrections.

 Contact Us